June 11, 2025

 By making UGC a key strategy of their marketing campaigns, businesses can increase engagement, build credibility, and increase conversions—all while letting their customers do the talking.

-That's the real value or UGC in paid ads, which makes UGC worth it for brands.
+That's the real value of UGC in advertising, which makes UGC worth it for brands.
 Let's have a closer look at how powerful UGC really is.

 Here's why brands are making user-generated content an important part of their marketing strategy: